hugeandbulk/hugeandbulk/README.md

 - 👍 We both agreed with the same, for huge & bulk, and hairy & Co.
 (11 th July 2023).
 - 👍 We both agreed with the same, for ePay (11 th July 2023).
 - 👍 We both agreed with the same, for Hire (30th July 2023).
+- 👍 We both agreed to work for our products.
+(30th July 2023).
 - ॐ ) श्राप ( ॐ

 <!---